jlegatheaux/cnss/README.md

 Finally, a line starting with ´#´is considered a *comment*.

-In the configuration file, in the first token or command, character case is not relevant.
+In the configuration file, the character case of the first token, the command, is not relevant.
 For example, writing 'node' or writing 'NoDe' produces the same result.
 The same is true for events to be fired. 'dumpPacketStats' or 'dumppacketstats' produces the same result.
 It is also possible to use underscrores as separators while writing events names, as shown in the table below, where each row shows equivalent forms of writing the same token.

 | Original name        | Using case to highlight | Using underscores        |
 | -------------------- |-------------------------| -------------------------|